Euclid Quick Data Release (Q1). Exploring galaxy morphology across cosmic time through Sersic fits: Comparison with other morphological measurements

 \subsection{Comparison with previous surveys}

-In order to confirm the validity of S\'ersic parameters derived in the \Euclid pipeline, we compare them to previous measurements.
-We use the Advanced Camera for Surveys General Catalog \citep[ACS-GC hereafter]{Griffith-2012-ACS-catalog-sersic-fits}, containing the GEMS field, which overlaps with the EDF-F. In this case the S\'ersic fits were performed using HST images in the F606W band, with a pixel scale of \ang{;;0.03}, and using {\tt GALAPAGOS}.
+In order to confirm the validity of S\'ersic parameters derived in the \Euclid pipeline, we compared them to previous measurements.
+We used the Advanced Camera for Surveys General Catalog \citep[ACS-GC hereafter]{Griffith-2012-ACS-catalog-sersic-fits}, containing the GEMS field, which overlaps with the EDF-F. In this case the S\'ersic fits were performed using HST images in the F606W band, with a pixel scale of \ang{;;0.03}, and using {\tt GALAPAGOS}.

-We perform a cross-match between our catalogue and ACS-GC.
-Two galaxies are considered to be the same object if the angular distance between them is smaller than \ang{;;1.0}.
-We find 11\,884 galaxies with $\IE<24.5$ and 3805 galaxies with $\IE<23$ in the 0.21\,deg$^2$ of overlapping area.
+We performed a cross-match between our catalogue and ACS-GC.
+Two galaxies were considered to be the same object if the angular distance between them is smaller than \ang{;;1.0}.
+We found 11\,884 galaxies with $\IE<24.5$ and 3805 galaxies with $\IE<23$ in the 0.21\,deg$^2$ of overlapping area.
 Figure \ref{fig:compare_ACSGC} shows the comparison between the S\'ersic structural parameters derived from \Euclid and ACS-GC.
-The respectively derived $n$ and $q$ values are in agreement with each other, with median differences compatible with zero: they are below 0.1 for $n$ and below 0.01 for $q$.
+The respectively derived $n$ and $q$ values are in agreement with each other, with median differences compatible with zero: They are below 0.1 for $n$ and below 0.01 for $q$.
 The $R_{\rm e}$ values display an offset, with VIS radii being larger than the ACS-GC radii, and increasingly so for fainter magnitudes: the median relative difference remains below 3\% for $\IE<23$ and increases to 6\% at the faintest magnitudes.
 This offset is likely to be a consequence of the different depths and resolutions of the images used in both analyses \citep{George-2024-two-rest-frame-wavelengths-galaxy-sizes-emerging-bulges}.
 For all three parameters, the scatter increases with magnitude.

-The agreement found here, as well as the evidence detailed in the previous subsections, confirms the robustness of the S\'ersic fits implemented within the \Euclid pipeline.
+The agreement found here, as well as the evidence detailed in the previous sub-sections, confirms the robustness of the S\'ersic fits implemented within the \Euclid pipeline.

-\section{Variation of structural parameter with wavelength: colour gradients}
+\section{Variation of structural parameters with wavelength: Colour gradients}

 The colours of galaxies vary spatially across their extent, with, in most cases, the inner region of the bulge showing redder colour than the disc \citep{Mollenhoff-2004-BD-spirals-UBVRI, Vika-2014-multiband-BD-decomposition-MegaMorph, Kennedy-2016-GAMA-color-gradients-vs-BT-color-BD, Casura-2022-bulge-disk-decomposition-GAMA}, but the variations go beyond that dichotomy and also arise within bulges or discs \citep[][Q25a]{Natali-1992-disk-gradient-NGC-628, Balcells-1994-bulge-color-gradients, de-Jong-1996-BD-decomposition-IV-stellar-dust-gradients, Pompei-Natali-1997-7-spiral-disk-gradients}.
 These colour gradients are the result of stellar population (age and metallicity) gradients within galaxies and differential dust attenuation.
 It is estimated that the relative contribution of stellar and dust gradients to the measured colour gradient is of the order of $80\%$ and $20\%$ respectively \citep{Baes-2024-Re-mass-light-wavelength}.
 Therefore, the observation and quantification of colour gradients provide constraints for the evolutionary scenarios of the galaxy stellar mass build-up.
 Moreover, studies of galaxy colour gradients provide a valuable insight into biases affecting the shear measurements for weak lensing analysis \citep{Semboloni-2013-shear-bias-galaxy-profile-color, Er-2018-color-gradient-bias-shear}.